Skip to main content

 Prepetition Bridge Note.
 Hildene Re SPC, Ltd. (as successor-by-assignment to Trinity Park Investments, LLC) held $2 million in outstanding principal at 12% per annum interest, maturing the earlier of January 26, 2027 or satisfaction via DIP financing.
 The bridge note provided short-term working capital while the RSA was negotiated.

 Junior Subordinated Notes.
-Approximately $76.354 million in interest-only Junior Subordinated Notes issued on May 8, 2009, following the exchange of trust preferred securities.
+Approximately $76.354 million in interest-only Junior Subordinated Notes were issued on May 8, 2009, following the exchange of trust preferred securities.
 The Debtors originally issued four series of trust preferred securities in 2005, subsequently retired or exchanged between 2008 and 2017, including a 2009 exchange of $51.3 million of trust preferred securities for $62 million in subordinated notes.
 The notes were subject to a Forbearance Agreement with HCMC III, LLC, amended to terminate on June 1, 2026.

-Hildene RSA and Plan Treatment
+Hildene RSA and Plan Class Treatment

 ClassStatusTreatment

-Class 3 -- Senior Indebtedness Claims (~$23.95 million)Impaired; votingPro rata share of Plan Sponsor Common Stock, representing 100% of reorganized equity
+Class 3 — Senior Indebtedness Claims (~$23.95 million)Impaired; voting acceptPro rata share of Plan Sponsor Common Stock, representing 100% of reorganized equity

-Class 4 -- Subordinated Notes Claims (~$76.354 million)Impaired; votingPro rata share of a Contingent Payment Certificate; projected recovery of 0.33% to 6.55%
+Class 4 — Subordinated Notes Claims (~$76.354 million)Impaired; voting acceptPro rata share of a Contingent Payment Certificate; projected recovery 0.33% to 6.55%

-Class 5 -- General Unsecured Claims ($222,000-$1.2 million)Impaired; deemed rejectingPro rata share of $300,000 in GUC Consideration; projected recovery of 24.36% to 100%
+Class 5 — General Unsecured Claims ($222,000–$1.2 million)Impaired; deemed rejectingPro rata share of $300,000 GUC Consideration; projected recovery 24.36% to 100%

-Class 8(a) -- Existing Impac equityImpaired; deemed rejectingCancelled and extinguished; no recovery
+Class 8(a) — Existing Impac equityImpaired; deemed rejectingCancelled and extinguished; no recovery

-Releases and governance.
-The plan includes a Debtor/Estate Release and exculpation covering the Debtors, their officers, directors, and court-approved professionals.
-Third-party releases are opt-in via a Release Opt-In Election Form distributed as part of the solicitation package.
-Upon the effective date, the existing board and officers will be replaced by a new three-member board nominated by Hildene.
+Post-emergence governance.
+Upon the Effective Date, the existing board and officers will be replaced by a new three-member board nominated by Hildene.
 The reorganized debtors will continue operations including a secondment agreement with a technology firm to develop mortgage loan origination software.
+The order authorizes the Reorganized Debtors to adopt and implement a Management Incentive Plan, though the court did not approve the specific terms of that plan.

 Key Timeline